Algorithms of Growth and Form

 How do cells programed by tiny DNA molecules self organize to create the diverse shapes and patterns of tissue that make up life, what Darwin called “endless forms most beautiful and most wonderful?”.
-We believe that Nature has developed a recipe book of design principles, mechanistic strategies for precisely programing tissue pattern and shape.
-Design principles are implemented by systems at molecular, cellular, and mechanical levels with control architecture that makes them goal-directed and tunable.
+We believe that Nature has developed a recipe book of algorithms, mechanistic strategies for precisely programing tissue pattern and shape.
+These algorithms are implemented by systems at molecular, cellular, and mechanical levels with control architecture that makes them goal-directed and tunable.

-The goal of the Megason Lab is to elucidate the set of design principles underlying growth and form.
+Our goal is to elucidate the set of design principles underlying growth and form.
 Such principles will form a scientific basis for tissue engineering, which is currently a black art, very unlike mechanical or aerospace engineering which are solidly grounded in physics, and very unlike how real tissues are made in vivo, and may one day lead to the creation of programable material.

 The Megason lab has pioneered a suite of approaches for deciphering the design principles of how tissues are made including: